-If the problem reporting page is unavailable, there is a system outage, you have questions, or you believe our
+If the problem reporting page is unavailable, there is a system outage, you have questions, or you believe our findings are incorrect please contact revoke@digicert.com.

 Entities submitting certificate revocation requests must list their identity and explain the reason for requesting revocation.
 DigiCert or an RA will authenticate and log each revocation request according to Section 4.9 of this CP/CPS.
 DigiCert will always revoke a Verified Mark Certificate if the request is authenticated as originating from the Subscriber or the Affiliated Organization listed in the Certificate.
 If revocation is requested by someone other than an authorized representative of the Subscriber or Affiliated Organization, DigiCert or an RA will investigate the alleged basis for the revocation request prior to taking action in accordance with Section 4.9.1 and 4.9.3 of the Verified Mark Certificate Requirements.